-The old photography you found out helped you journeying back in time.
-How do you see your work having similar effect on the viewers today and in time to come?
+The old photographs you found out helped you to take a journey back in time.
+How do you see your work having a similar effect on the viewers today and in time to come?

 I think we can all agree that any photograph we decide to ‘keep’ becomes more interesting, important and relevant the more time elapses between its capturing and its viewing.
 All photographs halt time and everything visible in a frame remains frozen there, potentially forever.

 When photographing is your job, not only your passion or your pastime, assuming you are able to maintain a fairly constant degree of quality and unique style between your commercial and personal work, you are still ‘walking’ on two parallel roads.

 Some image are taken on a client’s brief, to fulfil a client’s specific needs, others are taken because of an inner, unstoppable desire to stop a moment, a situation, which is relevant to you as a person, whether you are getting paid for it or not.

 I have taken many photographs and moving pictures of many subject matters over the last thirty years, always striving to give my clients the best, using my intellect and my soul, as much as possible, on every single assignment.

 Fact is that, although I have been fortunate enough to sustain myself for all my life doing something I love, I feel my most important and personally relevant photographic and cinematic work is still largely unknown and unpublished.